oriongrohl/oriongrohl/README.md

-## Welcome to my github profile 👋
+## Welcome I'm Eli 👋
-🔭 I’m currently working on a minecraft terror mod
+🔭 I’m currently working on a minecraft terror mod \n
-📚 I’m currently studying App Development
+📚 App Development student \n
+Speak both 🇺🇸 🇪🇸
 <!--
 **oriongrohl/oriongrohl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->